AlexandrErohin/TP-Link-Archer-C6U/README.md

 The TP-Link Web Interface only supports upto 1 user logged in at a time (for security reasons, apparently).
 So before action you need to authorize and after logout

+### <a id="encrypted_pass">Web Encrypted Password</a>
+If you got exception - `use web encrypted password instead.
+Check the documentation!` or you have TP-link C5400X or similar router you need to get web encrypted password by these actions:
+1. Go to the login page of your router. (default: 192.168.0.1).
+2. Type in the password you use to login into the password field.
+3. Click somewhere else on the page so that the password field is not selected anymore.
+4. Open the JavaScript console of your browser (usually by pressing F12 and then clicking on "Console").
+5. Type `document.getElementById("login-password").value;`
+6. Copy the returned value as password and use it.

 ## Functions
 | Function | Args | Description | Return |